-Here’s what they had to say about how to run a business more efficiently, how to avoid distractions that will keep you from meeting deadlines, and how to prioritize projects that all seem equally important.
+Here’s what they had to say about how to run a business more productively and efficiently, how to avoid distractions that will keep you from meeting deadlines, and how to prioritize projects that all seem equally important.

 Automation is the way of the future—and the numbers show why.
 According to WorkMarket’s 2020 In(Sight) Report, more than 50% of employees believe automation could save them 240 hours a year.
 However, it can be hard to discern which tasks should be automated and which deserve a more personal approach.

 While things like managing employees, working with clients, and networking may require time, automating back-end tasks such as bookkeeping and metrics may actually improve business.
 For example, 40% of business owners reported spending more than 80 hours annually on tax and accounting tasks, with most of them spending more than 41 hours a year.
 Using software to help track invoices, sending out payment reminders, and automatically paying bills can save a lot of time and may even help avoid accounting errors.

 A healthy work environment is important not only in terms of morale, but also for the bottom line.
 Employees who feel connected at their jobs tend to be more passionate about their work, according to a Gallup study on employee engagement in 2021.
 On the other hand, those who don’t feel engaged may not be interested in staying with the organization long term and may be unhappy in their work.

 By engaging with and keeping an open communication channel with employees to check in on projects, challenges, and triumphs, you may create a more productive work environment with less turnover.